AndiLavera/motion.cr/README.md

 ## Limitations

-* Due to the way that your components are replaced on the page, MotionComponents are limited to a single top-level DOM element.
+* Due to the way that your components are replaced on the page, Components that set `motion_component` to `true` are limited to a single top-level DOM element.
 If you have multiple DOM elements in your template at the top level, you must wrap them in a single element.
 This is a similar limitation that React enforced until `React.Fragment` appeared and is for a very similar reason.
 Because of this, your upper most component (the component you call from the controller) cannot be a set `motion_component`.
 The top most component will return the entire html document to the controller and there is no way to wrap an entire document in a single tag.

 * Motion generates the `initialize` method for you.
 You cannot define your own.
 To add an instance variable to the parameters & initialize it, add a prop like `prop name : String = "Default Name"`